 The Increasing Number Of Online Casinos

-100 analysed casinos together offer 74 different cryptocurrencies!
-And we have to take into account that these are only from casinos and not primarily sports betting sites where some of the bigger ones are known even to include tokens like Barcelona Fan Token (BAR), Juventus Fan Token (JUV), and many others.
+If someone had asked me before I researched how many different cryptos are offered across online casinos, my answer would have been ‘around 20, maybe 30’, followed by the thought that I probably can’t name nearly as many.
+One hundred analysed casinos together offer 74 different cryptocurrencies!
+And we have to consider that these are only from casinos and not primarily sports betting sites, where some of the bigger ones are known even to include tokens like Barcelona Fan Token (BAR), Juventus Fan Token (JUV), and many others.

 Types of Casinos

-Because crypto gambling has evolved significantly since the beginning, it is appropriate to make a finer segmentation of casinos to see their differences.
+Because crypto gambling has evolved significantly since the beginning, making a finer segmentation of casinos is appropriate to see their differences.
 So we distributed casinos into the following four groups:

-- Blockchain casinos: casinos that use Blockchain technology for their services apart from accepting crypto payments (provably fair games, their coins/tokens, etc.)
+- Blockchain casinos: They use Blockchain technology for their services apart from accepting crypto payments (provably fair games, their coins/tokens, etc.)

-- Crypto casinos: casinos that offer only crypto payments, but other than that don’t include the Blockchain technology
+- Crypto casinos: Casinos that offer only crypto payments, but other than that, don’t include Blockchain technology.

 The future of online casinos

-Some crypto casinos have already started creating their coins or tokens, which seems to be the next step in the online crypto gambling scene.
-The first ones were simply a replacement for the casino’s internal currency as complementary points or a play-for-fun currency.
-But lately, casinos have been developing full-stack coins that can be bought, sold, mined, and in some cases even exchanged in some crypto exchanges.
+Some crypto casinos have already started creating their coins or tokens, which seems to be the next step in online crypto gambling.
+The first ones replaced the casino’s internal currency as complementary points or a play-for-fun currency.
+But lately, casinos have been developing full-stack coins that can be bought, sold, mined, and in some cases, even exchanged in some crypto exchanges.

 We’re still waiting for a casino to make a breakthrough with its coin and join the mainstream cryptos, which could open the online gambling market to many new people and opportunities.
-NFT’s are also growing in popularity as we speak.
-Although many people don’t quite know yet what to do with those, it’s only a matter of time before they find their way to casinos as well, enhancing the crypto gambling experience.
+NFTs are also growing in popularity as we speak.
+Although many people don’t know yet what to do with those, it’s only a matter of time before they find their way to casinos, enhancing the crypto gambling experience.